Kat632/P2-Play-Your-Cards-Right/README.md

 ## **Code Validation Issues**

-When validating the tactics.html page, an issue was revealed in that you cannot have a h3 element as a descendant of a th element.
-Therefore I had to remove the h3 element and I have restyled **th.Rtable-cell** to mimic a h3 element.
+When validating the the code, an issue was revealed in that you cannot have a type=""

 ## **Peer Code Review**

 At the suggestion of my mentor I submitted my code for Peer Code Review in the **Code Institute** Slack channel.
 Please see the names of the reviewers below in [Acknowledgements](#acknowledgements).

 The results were:
-*	A bug on the 404 page whereby the Rapier Group text in the top left of the page does not link back to the home page - Fixed.
+*
-*	A suggestion to left-align the text in the list container on planning.html, so that the bullets aren't floating separately to the text - Fixed and it looks so much better now.
+*
-*	Consider adding more space below the table on tactics.html as it was slightly overlapped by the footer element - Fixed.
+*

 ## **User Testing**